Every form of addiction is bad, no matter whether the narcotic be alcohol or morphine or idealism. – Carl Jung

 The Golden Rule has influenced treatments for alcoholism, obesity, obsessive-compulsive disorders, and hundreds of other destructive behaviors, and understanding it can help anyone change their own addictive routine.
-I recommend that you read more about it if you’re struggling with addiction and habit change.
+I recommend that you read The Power of Habit if you’re struggling with addiction and habit change.

 You can never truly extinguish bad habits.
 Instead, to change a habit, you must keep the old cue, and deliver the old reward, but insert a new routine.
 For example, if you smoke when you get stressed, you shouldn’t try to “just stop smoking” when that happens.
 Instead, you should come up with a different way to deal with stress and insert that new behavior (having a quick meditation session, chewing gum, having a tea, etc.) instead of having a cigarette.